-As adoption of the IoT or Internet of Things grows the number of scalable and large IoT projects is increasing rapidly.
+As adoption of the Internet of Things grows the number of scalable and large IoT projects is increasing rapidly.
 End 2016, IDC reported how organizations are moving beyond IoT pilot projects towards scalable Internet of Things deployments.

 Scalable, large and more mature IoT projects are particularly found in industrial markets and applications whereby manufacturing, transportation and utilities for now continue to take the lead from the IoT investment and spending perspective, the Internet of Things in manufacturing ranking first.